-Low minimum investment requirements.
 You can generally purchase fixed annuity contracts for as little as $1,000 to $10,000.
 That puts them within reach of both new and small investors.
-This is especially true if you are a small investor who is looking to diversify your investments, and want to include a fixed income component.
+This is especially true if you are a small investor who is looking to diversify your investments and wants to include a fixed-income component.

-Interest income is tax-deferred.
-In this way, a fixed annuity works similar to a Roth IRA.
+In this way, a fixed annuity works similarly to a Roth IRA.
 Though the contributions to the plan are not tax-deductible, the interest income earned on the annuity is tax-deferred.
 That means that you will not have to pay income taxes on your interest income.
 No tax will be required until you begin taking distributions from the annuity.

-And much as is the case with other types of tax-deferred investment plans, you must generally wait to take withdrawals from the plan until you are at least 59 1/2 years old.
-Should you take them sooner, you will not only have to pay ordinary income tax on the withdrawals, but also the IRS 10% penalty on early withdrawals.
+Much as is the case with other types of tax-deferred investment plans, you must generally wait to take withdrawals from the plan until you are at least 59 1/2 years old.
+Should you take them sooner, you will not only have to pay ordinary income tax on the withdrawals but also the IRS 10% penalty on early withdrawals.

 (NOTE: Though some insurance agents will encourage you to do so, you probably don’t want to include fixed annuities in your IRA or other retirement plan.
 That’s because the income on them is already tax-deferred, so including them in a plan that’s also tax-deferred serves no real purpose.
 It’s similar to why you wouldn’t put municipal bonds into a retirement account – the income on them is already tax-free.)

-Interest rates on fixed annuities are typically higher than they are on CDs.
 This is especially true in the first year of the annuity.
-For example, a five year fixed annuity may pay you something more than 5% the first year, and then 3% for the remaining four years of the contract.
-This is considerably better than rates that you can get with a five year CD.
-And naturally interest rates paid on fixed annuities will adjust based on the current interest-rate picture.
+For example, a five-year fixed annuity may pay you something more than 5% in the first year and then 3% for the remaining four years of the contract.
+This is considerably better than rates that you can get with a five-year CD.
+Naturally, interest rates paid on fixed annuities will adjust based on the current interest-rate picture.

-Income for life.
-A fixed annuity can be setup to provide you with an income for the rest of your life.
+A fixed annuity can be set up to provide you with an income for the rest of your life.
 You establish and fund the annuity, and it then begins to accumulate interest income.
-Once you reach retirement, the annuity can be setup to provide you with an income for the rest of your life.
+Once you reach retirement, the annuity can be set up to provide you with an income for the rest of your life.
 This is another reason why they are considered solid investments for retirement purposes.

 Are Fixed Annuities FDIC Insured?

 This is an area in which fixed annuities depart from CDs completely.
-While CDs come with federal insurance through FDIC, for up to $250,000 per depositor, fixed annuities – and all annuities for that matter – have no similar government insurance.
-They are also not covered by the Securities Investor Protection Corporation (SIPC), which protects investor’s accounts from the fraud or failure of the investment brokerage firm.
+While CDs come with federal insurance through FDIC for up to $250,000 per depositor, fixed annuities – and all annuities, for that matter – have no similar government insurance.

 This isn’t necessarily a panic situation.
 The incidence of insurance company failures is actually quite rare in US history.
-And often when an insurance company does, its assets and obligations are distributed to other insurance companies operating within the state where it is located.
+Often, when an insurance company does, its assets and obligations are distributed to other insurance companies operating within the state where it is located.

-Naturally if you are investing in an annuity, you will want to stay with the companies that are at the higher end of the ratings range.
-Also be sure to check the rating on any insurance company you are investing with, at least on an annual basis.
+Naturally, if you are investing in an annuity, you will want to stay with the companies that are at the higher end of the rating range.
+Also, be sure to check the rating on any insurance company you are investing with, at least on an annual basis.
 Ratings of individual insurance companies can be either upgraded or downgraded, depending upon the performance of the company.